AfinaSW/Logistics-Analytics/README.md

 # Project Overview

-This project demonstrates the implementation of an end-to-end analytics solution using Microsoft Fabric and Power BI.
+The project implements a complete analytics workflow using Microsoft Fabric and Power BI.

 The solution is built on a synthetically generated logistics dataset designed to simulate realistic business operations while avoiding the use of confidential company data.